-For a complete description of the provisions with respect to the Board, we refer to the articles 25 to 31 of the Articles of Association.
+For a complete description of the provisions with respect to the Board, we refer to the articles 25 to 31 of the Articles of Incorporation.

-Auditing Committee
+Audit Committee

 The General Meeting shall give to an expert as referred to in Article 2:393 of the Civil Code an instruction to audit the Annual Accounts, notwithstanding the provisions of the law.
-The General Meeting shall furthermore elect an Auditing Committee, consisting of three persons.
-The Auditing Committee shall make and deliver a written report on the Annual Accounts.
-In its work the Auditing Committee shall be assisted by the expert.
-The Auditing Committee shall invariably be appointed for a period of one year and hold office until the next ordinary General Meeting.
-The Auditing Committee shall be entitled, but not obliged, to be represented at the General Meeting by one of its members
+The General Meeting shall furthermore elect an Audit Committee, consisting of three persons.
+The Audit Committee shall make and deliver a written report on the Annual Accounts.
+In its work the Audit Committee shall be assisted by the expert.
+The Audit Committee shall invariably be appointed for a period of three years and hold office until the next ordinary

+General Meeting.
+The Audit Committee shall be entitled, but not obliged, to be represented at the General Meeting by one of its members.